ZechCodes/Bevy/README.md

 ## How It Works
 Bevy replies on Python's classes to keep track of dependencies, it however does not require any serious understanding of OOP.
 Injections rely on Python's type annotations, much like Pydantic.
 Any class that inherits from the `Bevy` class will be scanned for any attributes that have been assigned the `Inject` object, they will become a descriptor that will handle injecting the appropriate instance to match the annotation of the attribute.

-Similarly class methods can use the `bevy_method` decorator, which will look at the method's signature looking for any parameters that have been assigned the `Inject` object.
+Similarly, class methods can use the `bevy_method` decorator, which will look at the method's signature looking for any parameters that have been assigned the `Inject` object.
 When the method is called it will use the Bevy context attached to the class to inject the appropriate dependencies into the function.
 If a value is passed to an inject parameter, Bevy will ignore that parameter and not override the passed parameter.

 **Example**
 ```py